Skip to main content

 ARG VERSION=1.0

-Defines instructions to execute when the image is used as a base image in another Dockerfile.
+A deferred instruction — runs when this image is used as a base in another Dockerfile.

 ONBUILD RUN apt-get update